 More Dog Breeds and Further Research

 If you want to become the proud owner of an Australian shepherd, take the time to do your research first.
 Talk to your veterinarian, other Aussie owners, reputable breeders, and rescue groups to learn more.

-If you’re interested in similar breeds, look into these to compare the pros and cons:
+If you’re interested in similar breeds, check out:

-There are a great many dog breeds out there.
-With a little research, you can find the right one to bring home.
+There's a whole world of potential dog breeds out there—with a little research, you can find the right one to bring home!